Qihoo360/huststore/quickstart.md

         sh prebuild.sh --prefix=/opt/huststore
         sh prebuild.sh

-NOTE: if `--prefix` is not set, `prebuild.sh` will use `/opt/huststore` as default installation path.
+**NOTE: if `--prefix` is not set, `prebuild.sh` will use `/opt/huststore` as default installation path.
+Please make sure there are enough disk spaces in this folder.**

 [Back to top](#id_top)